kumawatmanish9753-stack/logic-layer/CONTRIBUTING.md

 ---

+## 10. Code of Conduct

+By participating in this project you agree to keep discussions respectful, constructive, and on-topic.
+We're a small team building something hard — assume good intent, give feedback on the work not the person, and help each other ship.

+---

-## 10. Questions?
+## 11. Questions?

 If something in this guide is unclear, open a PR against this file — documentation is part of the project.
+If you're brand new and just stuck on a Git command, that's a great thing to ask about in your PR or in an issue — no question is too basic.

 Thanks for contributing. 🎯